-Over the last ten years or so I have facilitated lots of workshops and engagement groups, mostly in Unitarian churches, and at Hucklow Summer School.
+Over the last twenty years or so I have facilitated lots of workshops and engagement groups, mostly in Unitarian churches and at Hucklow Summer School, and increasingly online.
 This is one of my favourite things to do as I have found participating in such groups to be a deep and life-changing experience.
 Quite a lot of these courses have been developed from scratch with friends and a few have been adaptations of off-the-peg materials.
-Just a few highlights from the last decade’s workshop-type activities are listed below.
+Just a few highlights from the last two decades of workshop-type activities are listed below.

 Selected Workshops and Engagement Groups at Essex Church (Kensington Unitarians)

 ‘Heart and Soul’ – contemplative spiritual gatherings since 2013 (online weekly since March 2020) – format devised by Jane and widely shared along with supportive resources and session plans for other groups to use.

 ‘How to be a Unitarian’ – Spring 2018 six-session course with Sarah Tinker (repeated online for a nationwide audience in early 2022).

 ‘Working on Our Welcome’ (LGBTQ+ Inclusion Training) – 17th June 2017 – day workshop with Fred Langridge and Jane Blackall (originally for the London District; repeated for the Yorkshire Unitarian Union in 2018 and the Ministerial Fellowship in 2019).

 ‘Something More’ – 2016 – six-session evening course with Jane Blackall and Sarah Tinker

 ‘A Life of Prayer’ – 29th November 2014 – day workshop with Jef Jones and Jane Blackall

 ‘A Sense of the Sacred’ – 2nd February 2014 – half-day workshop with Jane Blackall and Kate Buchanan